What you need to know before giving birth

 Next, the midwife will check if you have ruptured and need stitches.
-Most of the women who need stiches have uncomplicated ruptures which the midwife quietly stiches in the delivery room while you hold your baby in your arms.
+Most of the women who need stitches have uncomplicated ruptures which the midwife quietly stitches in the delivery room while you hold your baby in your arms.
 It is perfectly normal to rupture when giving birth.
-Up to 80 % of all first-time mother’s rupture in some degree, but it is far from all that needs stiches.
-If the rupture is large and involves the rectal muscle, it requires the supervision of a doctor, and you may be transferred to a surgical room so that the doctor has proper conditions to be able to stich the rupture.
+Up to 80 % of all first-time mothers rupture to some degree, but it is far from all that needs stitches.
+If the rupture is large and involves the rectal muscle, it requires the supervision of a doctor, and you may be transferred to a surgical room so that the doctor has proper conditions to be able to stitch the rupture.
 Only about 4% of all women get a major rupture which includes the rectal muscle when giving birth.

 How does a contraction feel?
 And what is it?